radian-software/apheleia/README.md

 Apheleia does not currently support TRAMP, and is therefore automatically disabled for remote files.

+You can configure error reporting using the following user options:

+* `apheleia-hide-log-buffers`: By default, errors from formatters are put in buffers named like `*apheleia-cmdname-log*`.
+If you customize this user option to non-nil then a space is prepended to the names of these buffers, hiding them by default in `switch-to-buffer` (you must type a space to see them).
+* `apheleia-log-only-errors`: By default, only failed formatter runs are logged.
+If you customize this user option to nil then all runs are logged, along with whether or not they succeeded.
+* `apheleia-hide-old-log-entries`: By default, all failed formatter runs are appended to the log.
+It is intended that point stay at the end of the buffer by default, but due to an unknown bug this is not currently the case.
+By customizing this user option to non-nil, you can cause only the most recent failure for a formatter to be retained in its log buffer.

 The following user options are also available:

 * `apheleia-post-format-hook`: Normal hook run after Apheleia formats